ShadScripts/ShadScripts/README.md

 **👋 hey, I’m @ShadScripts, but just call me Shad**

-»⟫ My hobbies are cooking and nutrition, reading novels and excercising!
+»⟫ My hobbies are cooking and nutrition, reading novels and exercising!

 »⟫ I’m currently studying acturial science, mathematics and computer science, and for some fun the guitar!